 Understanding performance for mixed reality

-This article is an introduction into rationalizing the significance of performance for your Mixed Reality app.
+This article is an introduction to understanding the significance of performance for your Mixed Reality app.
 User experience can be greatly degraded if your application does not run at optimal frame rate.
-Holograms will appear unstable and head tracking of the environment will be inaccurate leading to an poor experience for the user.
-Indeed, performance must be considered as a first class feature for Mixed Reality development and not a stabilization, end of cycle task.
+Holograms will appear unstable and head tracking of the environment will be inaccurate, leading to an poor experience for the user.
+Performance must be considered a first class feature for mixed reality development and not a polish task.

 |Platform||Target Frame Rate|

 The framework below outlines best practices for hitting target frame rates.
 If developing in Unity, consider reading the performance recommendations for Unity article for tips on measuring and improving framerate in the Unity environment.

 If your app has an underperforming framerate, the first step is to analyze and understand where your application is computationally intensive.
 There are two primary processors responsible for the work to render your scene: the CPU and the GPU.
 Each of these handle different aspects of your Mixed Reality app.
 There are three key places where bottlenecks may occur:

 - App Thread - CPU - This thread is responsible for your app logic.
 This includes processing input, animations, physics, and other app logic.

 - Render Thread - CPU to GPU - This thread is responsible for submitting your draw calls to the GPU.
 When your app wants to render an object such as a cube or model, this thread sends a request to the GPU to perform these operations.

 - GPU - This processor most commonly handles the graphics pipeline of your application to transform 3D data (models, textures, etc.) into pixels.
 It ultimately produces a 2D image to submit to your device's screen.

 Generally, HoloLens applications will be GPU bound, but not always.
 Use the tools and techniques below to understand where your particular app is bottlenecked.